SJSUSpring2020-CMPE272/Whats-Trending/README.md

 # **What's Trending?**
 ## **Description**
-#### **Idea Description:**
+#### **Abstract:**
-What's trending is intended to help Youtubers in different regions of the country visualize what type of content is the most popular in their country.
-Our team will acquire data from the top trending Youtube videos from different countries to form visual statistics of what category is the most viewed video.<br>
+What's trending is intended to help Youtubers from different countries to visualize what type of content is the most popular in their country.
+Our team will acquire data from the top trending Youtube videos from different countries to form visual statistics of the popular video categories, popular video tags and favorable hours to publish videos.
+Our team will also build a webpage where the user can provide a video id as input and can get to know the polarity of the video.
+A sentiment analysis is performed at the back end based on the video comments, so the youtubers can create contents more responsibly without being offensive to anyone. <br>

-#### **Goal of the project:**
-The goal of this project will be to present live data from Youtube's top trending video to help new content creators that would like to use this platform.
-We will build a website that will show the most viewed, liked, disliked, and comment counts in a visual representation for users that would like information on how to build their Youtube career in their desginated country.
-Our team will also build a sentiment analysis in a variety of forms to determine how the viewers of these videos felt, whether it be positive, negative, or neutral.
-Technology stack: Flask, AWS, Machine Learning algorithm(NLTK SentimentIntensityAnalyzer), Python, Matplotlib, Seaborn, JSON, HTML/CSS, Bootstrap
+Technology stack: Flask, AWS, Machine Learning algorithm(NLTK Vader SentimentIntensityAnalyzer), Python, Matplotlib, Seaborn, HTML/CSS, Bootstrap

 ## **Set up virtual environment**